12 Best Small Towns in Idaho

 Accommodation: Where to Stay in Sandpoint

-Stanley is one of the crown jewel mountain towns in the state.
-Situated in Central Idaho, some of the most dramatic alpine landscapes in the country surround Stanley.
+Stanley is one of the crown jewel mountain towns in the state, situated in central Idaho.
+Some of the most dramatic alpine landscapes in the country surround Stanley.
 This proximity provides fertile grounds for adventure and helps Stanley top every list regarding recreation in Idaho.

 Outside Stanley's backdoor is Sawtooth National Recreation Area, one of the best national parks in Idaho.
 Over 700 miles of multi-use trails wind throughout this dramatic environment, with over 40 mountains taller than 10,000 feet.
 Alpine lakes run rampant throughout the recreation area, as does wildlife like bighorn sheep, black bears, and elk.

 One of the first stops to make when visiting Stanley for the first time is Redfish Lake.
 This inspiring body of water provides a backdrop that reveals what makes the Sawtooth Mountains so special.
+It's also home to one of the most popular campgrounds in the Recreation Area, with sites booking out six months in advance.

 Accommodation: Where to Stay in Stanley

 The sprawling Payette National Forest surrounds almost all sides of the town.
 Within these forested surroundings, visitors indulge in hot springs, backpacking, and downhill skiing.
+Other popular activities include day hiking, river fishing, and camping.

 Alongside the national forest, McCall is also near two of Idaho's best state parks.
 Both Ponderosa Pine and Lake Cascade State Parks feature access to water and a variety of campsites.
+Ponderosa Pine State Park is right at the back door of McCall, providing instant access to its 1,000-acre peninsula cutting into Payette Lake.

 The summer season speaks for itself in McCall, but the winter is also a popular time to visit.
 McCall hosts the time-honored Winter Carnival at the end of January, including the Idaho State Snow Sculpting Championships.
-Other winter activities include skiing the nearby Tamarack Resort or snowmobiling to Burgdorf Hot Springs.
+Other winter activities include skiing at the nearby Tamarack Resort or snowmobiling to Burgdorf Hot Springs.

 Accommodation: Where to Stay in McCall